BSPLAZA/WhisperKey/docs/CURRENT_STATUS.md

 ## Summary

-WhisperKey v1.0.0-beta is feature complete with all critical bugs fixed.
+WhisperKey v1.0.0 has been successfully released!
 The app provides a polished, privacy-focused local dictation solution that matches or exceeds Apple's built-in dictation.
-All major UI/UX issues have been resolved, and the app is ready for final testing and DMG packaging.
+All major UI/UX issues have been resolved, the DMG installer has been created, and the app is now available for download at https://github.com/BSPLAZA/WhisperKey/releases/tag/v1.0.0.